The Trouble with Tracy

-The Trouble with Tracy is a Canadian television series produced by CTV for the 1970–1971 television season, with intended distribution by the U.S.-based National General Pictures.
-The series was based on scripts from the American radio comedy Easy Aces (1930–1945), written by Goodman Ace.'
-It is considered by some to be one of the worst situation comedies ever produced.
+The Trouble with Tracy is a Canadian sitcom produced by CTV for the 1970–1971 television season, with intended distribution by the U.S.-based National General Pictures.
+The series was based on scripts from the American radio comedy Easy Aces (1930–1945), written by Goodman Ace.
+It has been cited as one of the worst sitcoms ever produced.

-The series was produced as a daily show and aired on weekday afternoons at 3:30 pm, beginning September 14, 1970.
+The series was produced as a daily program and aired on weekday afternoons at 3:30 p.m., beginning September 14, 1970.
+It was not listed in the newspaper's television listings the previous week.

-130 episodes—seven episodes filmed every five days—were produced.
-The series was notable for its low production values.
-Errors, including flubbed lines and bloopers, often appeared in the final broadcasts due to the lack of budget for retakes.
-The series used a laugh track instead of a live studio audience.
+A total of 130 episodes were produced, with seven episodes filmed every five days.
+The series became known for its low production values.
+Because of the limited budget and production schedule, errors such as flubbed lines and bloopers sometimes appeared in the final broadcasts.
+The show used a laugh track rather than a live studio audience.

 Production

 The Trouble with Tracy was filmed in Toronto at the studios of CFTO-TV.
-The series was set in New York City and centered on a newlywed couple, Tracy Sherwood Young (Diane Nyland) and Doug Young (Steve Weston).
-Tracy, portrayed as cheerful and prone to malapropisms, often wore mini-skirts and was portrayed as naive and literal-minded.
-Doug was an advertising executive who frequently found himself exasperated by Tracy’s well-intentioned but often problematic attempts to be helpful.
+Although produced in Canada, the series was set in New York City and centered on a newlywed couple, Tracy Sherwood Young (Diane Nyland) and Doug Young (Steve Weston).

-Episodes typically took place in the Youngs' apartment or Doug's workplace, often narrated by Doug.
-The storylines usually revolved around the complications caused by Tracy’s behavior, which affected Doug at home, work, or in social settings.
-Despite these challenges, the couple always reconciled by the end of each episode.
+Tracy was portrayed as cheerful, literal-minded, and prone to malapropisms, while Doug was an advertising executive frequently exasperated by her well-intentioned but disruptive attempts to help.
+Episodes typically took place in the Youngs' apartment or at Doug's workplace, and were often narrated by Doug.
+Storylines usually revolved around complications caused by Tracy's behaviour at home, at work, or in social situations, with the couple reconciling by the end of each episode.